GiovanniPoli/mvPTgp/README.md

 # Introduction
 - Packages used and version of R are detailed in [Section 1](#s1).
 - [Section 2](#s3) contains a guide to fully reproduce the results of simulations and analysis on real data.
 This may require <b>several days of running</b> on a desktop PC.
-Alternatively, results (i.e., the MCMC chains and simulated data) can be downloaded following procedure described in Subsection [Download results].
+Alternatively, results (i.e., the MCMC chains and simulated data) can be downloaded following procedure described in Subsection [Download results](#dr).
 - Steps described in [Section 3](#s3) reproduce all graphs included in the article.
 - All the  files in online shared folder are described in [Section 4](#s5).